gradle/gradle/design-docs/dependency-management-for-custom-components.md

 - Plugin attaches test fixture binaries to production binaries.
 - Test compilation classpath includes compile usage of test fixtures of all production and test dependencies.
 - Test runtime classpath includes runtime usage of test fixtures of all production and test dependencies.

+### Java component plugins produce and consume source and javadoc artifacts

 #### Open issues